Last Updated 11th Jan 2017

 1.11 Alteration of the Constitution and Code of Conduct

-- The Council of Oxford University Rowing (COUR) has the authority to require changes to be made on safety grounds to the Constitution and Code of Conduct.
-These changes shall be made, and publicised to members of OURCs, within 24 hours of the COUR ruling.
+- The Council of Oxford University Rowing (COUR) has the authority to require changes to be made on safety grounds to the Constitution, Code of Conduct and Rules of Racing.
+These changes shall be notified to the Captains of Member Clubs within 24 hours of the COUR Ruling, and then take effect immediately.
 At the next Captains' Meeting a representative of COUR will explain the changes and the reasoning behind them, and record the captains' response to be relayed back to COUR.

-- A formally convened Committee Meeting may alter the Constitution for the purpose of correcting typographical, grammatical, formatting and numbering errors, subject to ratification at the next Captains' Meeting.
+- A formally convened Committee Meeting may alter the Constitution, Code of Conduct, and Rules of Racing for the purpose of correcting typographical, grammatical, formatting and numbering errors, subject to ratification at the next Captains' Meeting.